Cactusolo/CactusOasis/content/home/CV.md

     + Training college students for taxonomic skills
     + Speaker of the conference about dioecious plants in Angiosperm in Peking University
     + Participate in the evaluation of “Red List of China Higher Plants” as a taxonomy expert
-    + Contributed to develop a “Molecular Data and Application Environment” website as a winner of best of website name and real name, “Darwin Tree” and “http://www.darwintree.cn/”, respectively
+    + Contributed to develop a “Molecular Data and Application Environment” website and a winner for the best of website name and domain name, “Darwin Tree” and “http://www.darwintree.cn/”, respectively

 ### Service